deepixel-dev1/deepixel-dev1.github.io/makanative/tutorial/README.md

   ![](./img/no_mode.PNG){: width="500"}
 * Summary
 >In this guide you have learned the MAKA API by c++ with opencv.
-If you have question, please send a email(hoohyun.kim@deepixel.xyz).
+If you have question, please send an email(hoohyun.kim@deepixel.xyz).
 For more information about API, please refer to the API reference [MAKA API][maka_api]

 *****